scrtlabs/SecretNetwork/docs/upgrade-secret-1-to-secret-2.md

    sudo systemctl restart secret-node.service
    ```

-   Note: Although halt heihgt is 1246400 on `secret-1`, the halt time might not be exactly September 15th, 2020 at 14:00:00 UTC.
+   Note: Although halt height is 1246400 on `secret-1`, the halt time might not be exactly September 15th, 2020 at 14:00:00 UTC.
 The halt height was calculated on September 7th to be as close a possible to September 15th, 2020 at 14:00:00 UTC, using `secret-1` block time of 6.19 seconds.

 2. Install `secretnetwork_1.0.0_amd64.deb` on the new SGX machine
 3. Copy `~/.secretd/config/priv_validator_key.json` to the new SGX machine